List of tallest buildings in Miami: Cityscape

 Panorama of the Miami skyline at sunrise in 2025.
 From left to right, the skyline consists of the skyscrapers and high-rises found in the Brickell, the Central Business District, and Park West districts.

 Map of tallest buildings

 This map shows the location of skyscrapers taller than 492 feet (150 m) in Miami.
 Each marker is colored by the decade of the skyscraper's completion.

 Tallest buildings

-This lists ranks the tallest buildings in Miami that stand at least 492 ft (150 m) tall as of September 2025, based on standard height measurement.
+This lists ranks the tallest buildings in Miami that stand at least 492 ft (150 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-Where applicable, floor counts are given by the observed measurements, as reported floor counts may include many skipped floors, not limited to floor 13.
 Due to strict zoning in the City of Miami and the FAA approval needed for each building, none of the tallest buildings in Miami have a defined spire.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.